At St John’s College we understand that all students are different!

 - We work collaboratively with other specialists, for example, speech pathologists, education psychologists and occupational therapists to coordinate services and promote a trans-disciplinary approach.

-- We collaborate with outside organisations and participate in professional learning to ensure that our intervention and extension programs are in line with the latest research.
+- We collaborate with outside organisations and participate in professional learning to ensure that our intervention programs align with the latest research.

 School Reading Intervention Programs